quipucords/chaski/README.md

 # chaski
-chaski mission is to help delivering upstream code to downstream build system.
+chaski mission is to help delivering upstream code to the downstream build system.

 ## Creating a downstream build